discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ![avatar command](http://i.imgur.com/3Ilv3lE.png)

 The next part is where it takes a turn - displaying the avatars of all the mentioned users.
 But it's simpler than you may think! `message.mentions.users` returns a Collection (as previously mentioned), which you can loop over in a number of different ways.
-We'll be using `.map()` to loop through, since we want to easily collect and store data in a variable in order to send 1 final message in the end, as opposed to multiple.
+We'll be using `.map()` to loop through, since it allows you to easily collect and store data in a variable in order to send 1 final message in the end, as opposed to multiple.

 ```js
 else if (command === 'avatar') {